robert-komara-cognizant/neuro-san-demos/docs/dev_guide.md

 - `make venv` - Creates a virtual environment in the `./venv` directory if it doesn't already exist
 - `make install` - Creates the virtual environment (if needed) and installs all dependencies including build dependencies
 - `make activate` - Checks if the virtual environment exists and either provides activation instructions (if it exists) or suggests running `make install` (if it doesn't)
-- `make lint` - Runs code formatting and linting tools (isort, black, flake8) on the source code
+- `make lint` - Runs code formatting and linting tools (isort, black, flake8, pylint) on the source code
+- `make docstring-check` - Checks docstring coverage using interrogate tool
 - `make lint-tests` - Runs code formatting and linting tools on the test code
-- `make test` - Runs lint and lint-tests, then executes the tests with pytest and generates coverage reports
+- `make test` - Runs lint, docstring-check, and lint-tests, then executes the tests with pytest and generates coverage reports

 These Makefile commands provide a convenient alternative to the manual steps described in the Installation section for macOS users.
 Windows users should follow the manual installation instructions instead.